thesamim/TickTickSync/README.md

 ## Known Issues

-1. The plugin only works with the [Tasks emoji formats](https://publish.obsidian.md/tasks/Reference/Task+Formats/About+Task+Formats).
+The plugin only works with the [Tasks emoji formats](https://publish.obsidian.md/tasks/Reference/Task+Formats/About+Task+Formats).
-2. Because Tags can't have spaces, at this time it is not possible to add a task to a project with a name that contains spaces.
-As a workaround `#folder_with_a_space` will be converted to `folder with a space` in TickTick

 ## Disclaimer